Nonadiabatic instanton rate theory beyond the golden-rule limit: Nonadiabatic rates in the high-temperature limit

 Landau--Zener theory cannot give us the proportionality constant in $w_0 = \bred / \alpha $, as this requires knowing the small-$v$ behaviour of $P(v)$, which falls outside the range of validity of \eqn{eq:plz}.
-By the same token, this approach fails to account for transitions at energies below $w_0/\beta + \Vdd$.
-However the latter are expected to be small for $\beta \to 0$, and indeed \eqn{eq:holstein-k4} reproduces the leading-order behaviour of $\kf$ in this limit, correctly predicting the $\ln(1/\bred^{3})$ term inside the curly brackets.
+For the same reason, this approach fails to account for transitions at energies below $w_0/\beta + \Vdd$.
+However the latter are expected to be small for $\beta \to 0$, and indeed \eqn{eq:holstein-k4} reproduces the leading behaviour of $\kf$ in this limit, correctly predicting the $\ln(1/\bred^{3})$ term inside the curly brackets.
 The asymptotic behaviour of $\kf$ is therefore determined up to an additive constant, and setting $\alpha = 4 \, \eu{2 \gamma/3}$ happens to recover \eqn{eq:k24-ht} exactly, bringing LZ into agreement with our theory.
-This suggests that expressions like \eqs{eq:ph}{eq:k-uni} can inform future work on rigorous uniform nonadiabatic rate theories, valid across the entire spectrum of diabatic coupling strengths.
+This suggests that expressions like \eqs{eq:ph}{eq:k-uni}, when combined with our analysis, can inform future work on rigorous uniform nonadiabatic rate theories, valid across the entire spectrum of diabatic coupling strengths.